SCOPE OF THE JOURNAL

 Upon acceptance of an article, the corresponding author will be asked in behalf of all authors to sign "Journal Publishing Agreement and Copyright Assignment" form.

-Authors are asked to pay a fee of 400 EUR, but only if the article is accepted for publication after peer-review and possible revision.
+The processing fee of 400 EUR is payable before publication when the article is accepted after peer-review and possible revision.

 CHANGES TO AUTHORSHIP